All Episodes

 This is how they overreach.

-Send a woman up there to talk about going broke to a place that costs 45,000 a year to attend.
+Send a woman up there to talk about going broke to a place that costs $45,000 a year to attend.

-The reason I'm spending a little bit of time on this, because it's not much more than just this one woman wanting us to pay for her to have sex all the time.
+Now, if this I welcome this, the reason I'm spending a little bit of time on this, because it's much more than just this one woman wanting us to pay for her to have sex all the time.

-If this is where the left wants to fight the battle of government run health care, then this is where it should be fought.
+If this is where the left wants to fight the battle of government-run health care, then this is where it should be fought.

-If they, then that's what they're doing.
+Then that's what they're doing.

 This whole episode is to advance the premise of government-run health care.

-They have decided to build their case for government-run health care around a female law student attending an expensive law school, who not only wants a scholarship, the Wilt Chamberlain Scholarship, to pay her tuition.
+They have decided to build their case for government-run health care around a female law student attending an expensive law school who not only wants a scholarship, the Wilt Chamberlain Scholarship, to pay her tuition, she wants the rest of us to pay for her sex.

 This is the issue they have gone to the mat on.